-We share this light with the darkness of the world, working together with the Spirit of God in the redemption of creation through Christ.
-This Lord entered our world in the humility of a child born to die—being wrapped as an infant in burial cloths, as depicted in the Nativity icon—and by his own death triumphed over death itself.
+We must share this light with the darkness of the world, working together with the Spirit of God in the redemption of creation through Christ our Lord.
+This Lord entered our world in the humility of a child born to die—being wrapped as an infant in burial cloths, as depicted in the Nativity icon—by his own death triumphed over death itself.

 Ultimately, then, the meaning of both the Nativity of Christ and the entirety of the 12 Days of Christmas is the receiving and giving of Christ, who is truly the gift and the giver, the one who is received and distributed.

 In the Eucharistic mystery, we imitate the Mother of God in our sharing Christ with the world.
 We imitate Stephen in our being a true witness or martyr for Christ, to a world that would seek to be Herod.
-We imitate a life of true repentance as David, and a life of simple, prayerful obedience like the elderly Joseph.
+We imitate a life of true repentance as with David, and a life of simple, prayerful obedience like the elderly Joseph.
 We imitate the Theophany of Christ with our own manifestation of his light in the darkness.
-And we reflect the unity of the three Persons of the Trinity with our unity, communion, and mutual love as the one holy, catholic, and apostolic Church.
+And we reflect the unity of the three Persons of the Trinity with our unity, communion, and mutual love as the Church.

-We receive the uncreated light of the Christ-child on Nativity, and are prepared to share that light with the world by the end of Christmastide.
+In other words, we receive the uncreated light of the Christ-child on Nativity, and are prepared to share that light with the world by the end of the 12 Days of Christmas.

-Fervently celebrate the commemorations and feasts of this glorious time of the year; not only for your own sake, but especially for the life of the world.
+Fervently celebrate the commemorations and feasts of this glorious time of the year; not only for your own sake, but especially for the sake of the world.